goanywhere/rex/README.md

 ## Benchmark?

-Rex is built upon [Gorilla/Mux](//github.com/gorilla/mux), designed to work with starndard `net/http` directly, which means it can run as fast as stdlib can without compromise.
+Rex is built upon [Gorilla/Mux](//github.com/gorilla/mux), designed to work with standard `net/http` directly, which means it can run as fast as stdlib can without compromise.
 Here is a simple [wrk](https://github.com/wg/wrk) HTTP benchmark on a RMBP (2.8 GHz Intel Core i5 with 16GB memory) machine.

 <img alt="wrk" src="https://raw.githubusercontent.com/goanywhere/rex/assets/images/wrk.png">